Best Autumn Walks in the Lake District

 Experience autumn in the Lake District

 Seasons change, but none more beautiful than that from summer to winter, namely autumn!
-It is now when the temperatures drop, and the morning mists appear that the lush summer leaves begin to change from green to amber and red, like nature’s own traffic lights (but less frustrating).
+It is now when the temperatures drop, and the morning mists appear that the lush summer leaves of the Lake District begin to change from green to amber and red, like nature’s own traffic lights (but less frustrating).
 The shorter days allow for the enthusiastic adventurer to witness both stunning sunrises and spectacular sunsets in equal measure.
 The wildlife that call this place home are awakened by the warming sun as it radiates throughout the valleys, and the morning dew glistens on the fells.

 If you are looking for new routes in the area or simply fancy trying something new, then read on….Mountain Leader Scott McAlister shares his favourite routes.